jflorian/doubledog-koji_helpers/README.md

 ## Description

-This module lets you manage the koji-helpers package and its configuration.
-That package, however, has not yet been released to the general public so this is not likely to be of any value to you.
-Sorry kids.
+This module lets you manage the [koji-helpers package](https://github.com/jflorian/koji-helpers) and its configuration.

 ## Setup